 Retail Design Creative Practices.
 As retail stores reopen, retailers need to implement required changes to their stores for the safety of their customers and employees.
 Now is a time for retailers to also utilize some of retail design's best practices to maximize their customers' shopping experiences, take this opportunity to get creative with Retail Design Creative Practices (free download).

-Retail and Restaurant Ready to Open Resources.
-Iowa's remaining retailers and restaurants will be allowed to re-open Friday May 15.
-Use these reopening resources to make sure you are ready for your customers to return.
+Retail Ready to Open Resources.
+Iowa's remaining retailers were allowed to re-open in May.
+These reopening resources are still helpful to make sure you are ready to welcome your customers.

 Stand Strong After COVID-19 Disruption: Steps to take now.
 COVID-19 is an unprecedented world-wide disruption in this era of globalization, impacting the bulk of small businesses everywhere.
 As a small business owner or entrepreneur what can you do now?
 The Iowa Retail Initiative is preparing a five part series on: Business Model Planning, Building Team Capacity, Systems, Contingency Planning and Wellness.
 To learn about these resources, contact Victor Oyervides, Retail Business Specialist, at (319) 321-9623.